kartoza/docker-mapproxy/README.md

 on how to configure these files and create appropriate service definitions for your WMS services.
 Then restart the container to activate your changes.

-The cached wms tiles will be written to ``./configuration/cache_data`` externally or any other path that is defined by the mapproxy.yaml.
+The cached wms tiles will be written to a path defined by the environment variable `MAPPROXY_CACHE_DIR` `/cache_data` externally or any other path that is defined by the mapproxy.yaml.

 **Note** that the mapproxy containerised application will run as the user that owns the /mapproxy folder.
 The UID:GID of the process will be 1000:1000.